Battle of Buqqar Ridge: Point 720

-Also at about 04:00 the two troops, from B Squadron, 1st County of London Yeomanry (Middlesex, Duke of Cambridge's) manning the right hand post north of el Buqqar half way to Kh and with orders to hold at all costs, was attacked by several Ottoman cavalry squadrons, "sweeping round its right", which forced the Hants Battery near Kh.
+Also at about 04:00 the two troops, from B Squadron, 1st County of London Yeomanry (Middlesex, Duke of Cambridge's) manning the right-hand post north of el Buqqar halfway to Kh and with orders to hold at all costs, was attacked by several Ottoman cavalry squadrons, "sweeping round its right", which forced the Hants Battery near Kh.
 Khasif to withdraw.
 Heavy rifle and machine gun fire with occasional artillery shells was reported at 06:55 being targeted on the yeomanry garrison on el Buqqar ridge, and at 07:55 they were continuing to hold their ground on Point 720.
 The 3rd Light Horse Brigade (Australian Mounted Division) was ordered at 08:20 to move to the east side of the Wadi Ghuzzee at Gamli at once, coming under orders of the 53rd (Welsh) Division, when the light horsemen were to assist the Yeomanry to hold Point 720 until infantry reinforcements arrived at about 13:00.
 Two hours later, as one infantry brigade, two squadrons of cavalry and two batteries were attacking Ottoman forces as they moved towards Points 720 and 630 they were heavily shelled at 10:30 causing the reinforcements to fall back.
-However, the original garrison on Point 720 which had not been in communication since 06:00, continued holding their position, although by then they were almost totally surrounded.
+However, the original garrison on Point 720, which had not been in communication since 06:00, continued holding their position, although by then they were almost totally surrounded.

 The final attack on Hill 720 by 1,200 Ottoman cavalry was supported by machine-gun and artillery fire.
 After six hours and two unsuccessful mounted charges, a third combined cavalry charge and infantry attack, captured the hill.
 All the defenders, commanded by Major Alexander Malins Lafone who would be awarded a Victoria Cross for this action, were killed or wounded except three.
 As the 9th Light Horse Regiment (3rd Light Horse Brigade) was fighting their way towards el Buqqar and Point 720, at 11:35, the 8th Mounted Brigade reported by phone to the Australian Mounted Divisional headquarters, that the advance by the infantry brigade towards Point 720 was proceeding, but that the garrison on Point 720 had been "presumably wiped out", as Ottoman soldiers were seen riding over the top of the hill.